Paras102308152/Quick-Commerce-Peak-Hour-Stockout-Diagnostics/README.md

 Dashboard & Analysis: The final results were brought into Tableau to build an interactive dashboard tracking hourly inventory drops, category risks, and revenue at risk.

+A color-coded green-to-red dashboard translates complex inventory metrics into an intuitive visual language, enabling leadership to instantly spot financial risks and gig workers to prioritize high-demand restocking without getting bogged down in raw data.

 ---

 ## Root Cause Analysis (RCA)